umbraco/UmbracoDocs/Documentation/Installation/Upgrading/general.md

 You can expect there to be some changes to the following configuration files.

 * Any file in the /Config folder
+* The /Global.asax file
-* The web.config file in the root of your site
+* * The web.config file in the root of your site
  * **Warning: Do not remove the version number, nor the existing connection string**
 * In rare cases also the Web.config file in the Views folder

 Use a tool like [WinMerge](http://winmerge.org/ "WinMerge") to check changes between all of the config files.
 Depending on when you did this last there have been updates to quite a few of them.